transcelerate/ddf-sdr-platform/documents/ddf-sdr-azure-platform-setup-and-deployment-guide-v3.0.md

 # PaaS Setup
 ## PaaS Setup for APIM
 #### GOAL:
-•	Secure APIs using client certificate authentication in API Management<br>
+- Secure APIs using client certificate authentication in API Management<br>
-•	.API Management uses client certificates to secure API access (i.e., client to API Management).
+- API Management uses client certificates to secure API access (i.e., client to API Management).
 It will validate certificates presented by the connecting client and compare certificate properties to desired values using policy expressions.
 #### PRE-REQUISITES:
-•	Contributor access at Resource Group level.
+- Contributor access at Resource Group level.
 #### CREATE CLIENT CERTIFICATE:
 i.
 Create self-signed certificate for authentication.<br>
 ```